- Contact Us

 If you are providing a remembrance about Kennedy's visit to Bowling Green, please indicate your role, where you stood during his speech, and your impressions of Kennedy and the crowd and of having a presidential candidate visit Bowling Green.
 Please be as descriptive as you can!

-This information, together with your name and city, will be archived in the Manuscripts & Folklife Archives unit of WKU's Special Collections Library.
+This information, together with your name and city, will be archived in the Manuscripts & Folklife Archives unit of the Department of Library Special Collections.

 Please e-mail your name, city, and remembrances to email@example.com.